G20 Summit: New Report Financing Climate Futures - Rethinking Infrastructure - THISDAYLIVE

 6. Empower city governments to build low-emission and resilient urban societies

-Minister Schulze will discuss the key findings with the heads of the involved international organisations at a high-level event during COP 24, on Decembe 12.
+Minister Schulze will discuss the key findings with the heads of the involved international organisations at a high-level event during COP 24, on December 12.